SCIInstitute/SCIRun/docs/user_doc/BasicTutorial.md

 ![Extract an isosurface from the field data.](BasicTutorial_figures/extractiso2.png)
 <figcaption>Figure 3.3 Extract an isosurface from the field data.</figcaption>

 Generate the isosurface by instantiating and connecting an ExtractSimpleIsosurface module to CalculateFieldData (see image above).
 Adjust the isovalue within the ExtractSimpleIsosurface UI so that the isosurface can be visualized (screenshot below).
-Add a color map and visualize the isosurface as in [section 2.3](#23--isosurface).
-Show the mesh bounding box as in [section 2.2](#22--show-bounding-box).
+Add a color map and visualize the isosurface as in the previous [example](#isosurface).
+Show the mesh bounding box as in [Show Bounding Box](#show-bounding-box) section.

 <!-- conncolormap -->
 ![Change the isovalue so that an isosurface can be visualized.](BasicTutorial_figures/selectisoval.png)